openchain/docs/docs/source/ledger-rules/dynamic-permissions.rst

 .. note::
     A user can only send funds from an account if she has the ``account_negative`` or ``account_spend`` rights plus the ``account_modify`` or ``account_create`` rights.
 Sending to an account requires ``account_modify`` or ``account_create`` on the destination account.

-    A closed loop ledger can be created by denying ``account_modify`` and ``account_create`` by default, and selectively granting these from some accounts.
+    A closed loop ledger can be created by denying ``account_modify`` and ``account_create`` by default, and selectively granting these for some accounts.
 By doing this, only approved accounts can receive funds.

 ``data_modify``
 ~~~~~~~~~~~~~~~